Guthen/guthscpsnav/README.md

 If the map you are using is equivalent with one of the **Supported Maps**, then use the server convar `guthscpsnav_forcemap` (see above) to use a specific minimap.

 Otherwise, there are two ways : either you create one yourself (with use of `guthscpsnav_generate` and a digital software) and put it in `materials/guth_scp/snav/MAP_NAME.png` or you ask me to make one.

+## Legal Terms
+This addon is licensed under [Creative Commons Sharealike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and is based on content of [SCP Foundation](http://scp-wiki.wikidot.com/) and [SCP:Containment Breach](https://www.scpcbgame.com/).

+If you create something derived from this, please credit me (you can also tell me about what you've done).

 ***Enjoy !***